yasoob/intermediatePython/classes.rst

     # Output: ['fly']

 That is the beauty of the wrong usage of mutable class variables.
-To make your code safe against this kind of surprize attacks then make sure that you do not use mutable class variables.
+To make your code safe against this kind of surprise attacks then make sure that you do not use mutable class variables.
 You may use them only if you know what you are doing.